-This really tasty Agaric is still considered rare in most books but it seems to have become more common in the UK over the last couple of years.
+This really tasty Agaric is still considered rare in most books but it seems to have become more common in the UK over the last few years.
 It grows in clusters so it’s found in large numbers but needs careful cleaning to remove all of the grit.

 |Average Mushroom height (CM)